 According to WebMD, pine bark extract is “possibly safe” when taken as a supplement (capsule) for up to one year.
 There’s also skin creams that contain the extract.
 WebMD says creams with it are safe to take for up to 7 days in a row.

-However, WebMD does not list any potential side effects if you take it for longer than a year in the form of capsules or a week with the creams.
+However, WebMD does not list any potential side effects if you take it for longer than a year.
 In addition, WebMD also mentions that the extract powder can be taken for up to six weeks.
 Again, it’s not clear what will happen if it’s taken for longer.

-Listed adverse effects on WebMD for Pycnogenol, a U.S. registered trademark of pine bark extract, include dizziness, gut problems, headache, and mouth ulcers.
+Listed adverse effects on WebMD for Pycnogenol include dizziness, gut problems, headache, and mouth ulcers.

 In addition, WebMD advises not taking Pycnogenol if you have an autoimmune disease.
-It’s also not recommended for those with bleeding disorders, diabetes as well as for people about to have surgery.
+People with bleeding disorders and diabetes may want to avoid it.
+Same goes for those about to have surgery.

 Pine bark extract dosage